Bucks County, Pennsylvania

 Bensalem by the numbers — the most data-rich community in Brian's territory

-62K+ Residents — most populous in Bucks County #9 in all of Pennsylvania
+62K+ Residents — most populous in Bucks County

-$405K Median sale price Very competitive seller's market
+$405K Median sale price

-23 Average days on market Fastest in Brian's territory
+23 Average days on market

-476 Annual home sales High-volume, active market
+476 Annual home sales

-1692 Year founded Nearly as old as PA itself
+1692 Year founded

-The Community That Does Everything at Scale
+The Community That Operates at Scale

 • The township was founded in 1692 — just eleven years after William Penn received his land grant, making it nearly as old as Pennsylvania itself.
 The name Bensalem derives from settler Joseph Growden's estate, Manor of Bensalem — honoring William Penn and the Semitic word for peace, Salem.
-The "Ben" prefix was added in 1701, and the boundaries established then have remained unchanged for more than 330 years.
+The "Ben" prefix was added in 1701, and the township boundaries established then have remained largely unchanged for more than 330 years.

 Brian Lanoza · PA License RS279853 · Century 21 Advantage Gold